-- 2.1 Notices to competitors will be posted on the official notice board located on the windows of the classroom building in the main car park. - 2.2 A briefing for all competitors will be held at 10:30 on Saturday in the Waterside Room in the main centre building.
-This will be followed by a supplementary briefing for 4.2 competitors on the patio (or in the upstairs bar area if the weather is wet).
-There will be a further briefing for 4.2 competitors at 09:30 on Sunday morning, in the same location. - 2.3 Communication with competitors (including BFD notification under RRS 30.4 and Rule 42 penalty signalling under RRS P1) will be by championship number.
-This changes rule 30.4
+- 2.1 Notices to competitors of all classes will be posted on the official notice board at: https://gbrtopper.ourclubadmin.com/event.php?event=1016 Notices may also be copied to the event WhatsApp group. - 2.2 There will be a competitor briefing that all competitors should attend at 10:30 on the Saturday morning in the Main Hall.
+This will be followed by a supplementary briefing for 4.2 competitors in Training Room 3.
+There will be a further briefing for 4.2 competitors at 09:30 on the Sunday morning, again in Training Room 3. - 2.3 Communication with competitors (including BFD notification under RRS 30.4 and Rule 42 penalty signalling under RRS P1) will be by championship number.
+This changes RRS 30.4 and P1.